simorgh1/raspberrypi/Readme.md

 ### Enabling ssh server on first boot

-Copy the ssh file into the sd card, that it, ssh server will start on first boot and ssh file will be removed.
+Copy a file named ssh into the sd card, that's it, ssh server will start on first boot and ssh file will be removed.
 Please read [security update for raspbian pixel](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) for more information.

 ### Connect to raspberry pi